D0GL0V3R/D0GL0V3R.github.io/_posts/2025-08-14-Positive-Hack-Camp-2025-in-Moscow.md

 And yes — on arrival, I was still suspicious.
 Seventeen hours of flying and jet lag had me side-eyeing everything.
 For a good few hours, I wondered if I had just fallen for the world’s most elaborate cybersecurity scam.
 I didn’t fully relax until we checked in and they handed me my own keycard for my own hotel room.

+## Let's Get Technical 💻

+Each day followed a simple but effective rhythm: **two speakers, one topic, and a lot of hacking (the legal kind).**
+First, we’d dive into the theory — slides, demos, and expert explanations to set the stage.
+Then came the fun part: **hands-on challenges.**

+These challenges worked like **mini CTFs**: find the hidden flag, prove you understood the lesson, and maybe earn some bragging rights on the scoreboard.
+It kept things lively, tested our skills on the spot, and made sure no one could just “nod along” without actually learning.

+### Day 1 — Exploration in the Customer's External Infrastructure and Social Engineering

+Our first day at Positive Hack Camp kicked off with a lesson in **reconnaissance** — basically, the hacker’s version of people-watching, except the “people” are networks, domains, and servers.
+The goal?
+Gather as much intel as possible before making any moves.

+**Active vs Passive Reconnaissance**

+- **Active reconnaissance** → The loud approach.
+Port scanning, domain name enumeration…, interacting directly with the target.
+Great for penetration testing, but leaves digital footprints.

+- **Passive reconnaissance** → The silent ninja.
+Internet monitoring, database analysis, and open-source intelligence gathering.
+No direct contact with the target, so you’re much harder to detect.

+When doing recon, hackers usually hunt for:
+1. Domain names
+2. Active hosts
+3. Open ports
+4. Operating systems in use
+5. Software versions
+6. Technology stack

+**Penetration Testing vs Red Teaming**

+One key takeaway:

+- **Penetration testing** → Short, intense, and with more upfront knowledge.
+Think of it like stress-testing a system.

+- **Red teaming** → Slow and stealthy.
+Simulates a real-world attack to test both security detection and incident response.
+It can take weeks or even months.

+**Our Recon Toolbox**

+- Domain intel services → `whois`, `SPARK`, `RIPE`

+- Subdomain hunting:

+  - DNS Zone Transfer → If a server is misconfigured, you can download the DNS zone file.
+      - Tools: `dig`

+  - DNS Brute Forcing → Guessing subdomains using dictionaries.

+    - Tools: `nslookup`, `subfinder`, `amass`, `sublist3r`, `assetfinder`

+- Passive search resources → using public online resources

+  - dnsdumpster.com
+  - shodan.io
+  - censys.io
+  - crt.sh
+  - pentest-tools.com

+We wrapped up the day practising with nmap and dig for zone transfers on the challenges provided.
+By the end, I realised recon isn’t just technical — it’s part science, part creativity.

+### Day 2 — Hacking Web Applications